ytaa2021/soccermatchpredictorrelatedworks/README.md

 https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9197811

-Football Match Result Prediction Using Neural Networks and Deep Learning by Tiwari, Sardar, & Jain, 2020 8th International Conference on Reliability, Infocom Technologies and Optimization
+"Football Match Result Prediction Using Neural Networks and Deep Learning" by Tiwari, Sardar, & Jain, 2020 8th International Conference on Reliability, Infocom Technologies and Optimization

 This paper uses data from the 2010-11 through 2017-18 seasons of the English Premier League.
 It employs recurrent neural networks with LSTM cell modifications to predict the outcome of soccer matches.